AKhalil609/FS-activity-search/server-side/README.md

 - **Database Integration**: Replace JSON file storage with a database to handle dynamic data.
 - **Advanced Search**: Implement more advanced search functionality, including filtering by price, rating, and special offers.
-- **Pagination**: Add pagination to the API endpoints to handle large datasets.
+- **Improved Error Handling**: More comprehensive error handling and user feedback mechanisms.
-- **Authentication**: Implement authentication and authorization for secure access to the API.
+- **Security**: Implement authentication and authorization for secure access to the API.